Adepts-Of-0xCC/blog/_posts/Connectionless-shells/2021-06-18-Connectionless-shells.md

 - Second port to read the inputs (as we are doing right now)
 - Third port to stop the "shell" mode and enter in sleeping mode again

 Also something really, really, really important: when the first port is hitted (the "wake up") we have to save the IP which contacted us, and then **use it as criteria to meet in our events of reading inputs**.
-This matters a lot to avoid the insertion of corruped data because we are reading stray packets from other machines.
+This matters a lot to avoid the insertion of corrupted data because we are reading stray packets from other machines.
 We need to match the port choosen to carry the input **AND** the IP who made us wake up.

 For this very same reason to wake up we need to add an extra condition: not only a selected port has to be knocked, the source port has to be one that would not be used in a natural environment (for example 666).